 CPC indirectly owns 100% of ASP Partnership, the owner of the Amherstburg Solar Park.
-On October 15, 2016, the Corporation renegotiated its O&M agreement with SunPower, which resulted in internalizing most of the operations and maintenance functions at Amherstburg Solar Park.
-The renegotiated O&M agreement with SunPower expires October 15, 2018 and will be automatically renewed for an additional one-year term unless notice of termination is provided by one of the parties at least 60 days prior to the expiry date.
+In 2018, the O&M agreement with SunPower was automatically renewed for an additional one-year term and is set to expire on October 15, 2019.